sassoftware/sas-studio-custom-steps/HTTP Request/extras/CallInternalViyaAPI/README.md

 	>		"Content-Type"="application/json"
 	>		```
 	> * Go to tab ***Output Options***.
-	>	* Under ***Output Body -Output Table - Field Mapping*** use the below mapping to copy the global variable Id from the URL JSON result to macro 'globalVariableId'.
+	>	* Under ***Output Body -Output Table - Field Mapping*** use the below mapping to copy the global variable Id from the URL JSON result to the output table column 'globalVariableId'.
 	>		```
 	>		items/0/id | globalVariableId
 	>		```